How To Sight In A Compound Bow With 3 & 4 Pin Sights

 At this point you don’t need to bother achieving 100 percent accuracy, the pin is definitely likely to change.

-Step 5: Set the Second Pin – The 30 Yard
+Set The Second Pin – The 30 Yard

 If you perceive that the 20 yard pin (the top pin) you just finished setting is accurate to an extent, go back to the second pin – that is the 27.4m (30 yard) mark on the range.
 Use the second pin to aim the sight down, then fire a couple of arrows at your target.
 Proceed with the exact adjustments that you performed when sighting in the first pin – that is the 20 yards or 18.3m.